natu-tech/docs/versioned_docs/version-0.1.0/roadmap/biome.md

 ### Core protocol

-From a technical point of view, the team will focus on generating a set of decentralized services that can be connected to the dApps.
-The idea is to have access to decentralized processing units (like GPU or TPU).

-In the Biome era, **our goal is to create at least one decentralized service for dApps**.
-Also, we aim to **implement a native payment gateway** for real-world businesses to increase adoption.
+In this era the team will focus on **incorporating new features to the metaverse**.
+There are two crucial aspects to have a secure and competitive metaverse.
+First, **we need to use decentralized identity solutions** and the team will work on provide this.
+Second, **we need to decentralize the hardware** so the costs decreases due to the competence and the adoption increases.

 ### Next roadmap